Manual Signal Source Selection on Deco

 TP-Link has planned to give an opportunity for our user to manually select the source Deco as well as improving the current selection mechanism, to better adapt to the various user environments.
 You may keep an eye on firmware upgrades.

-For Deco M5, the official firmware 1.6.0 has allowed to manually select the signal source and please make sure your firmware is up to date.
+- For Deco M5/Deco X50/Deco X55, the latest official firmware has allowed to manually select the signal source and please make sure your firmware is up to date.

 Note: Please be sure you have read The Beta Test Agreement before proceeding!